What’s the difference between single & double (and triple) panel convectors?

 Simple enough, I’m sure you’ll agree.

-The main difference between single and double panel convectors then, is that the double panel will provide more heat than the single, and a double panel with a double convector (two sets of fins) will heat a space even quicker.
+The main difference between single, double & triple panel convectors then, is that the double panel will provide more heat than the single, and a double panel with a double convector (two sets of fins) will heat a space even quicker, and a triple is the top of the tree!

 Is there any point to having a single panel convector?